harisont/formal-to-some-extent-notes/formal-to-some-extent-notes.md

   - frequency
   - ...

-##### Feature structures
+##### Feature structures (unclear, note that in the example Cat stands for Category)

 In general, when it comes to representing constraints, instead of introducing a whole lot of new rules we can use __*feature structures*__.

 In particular, we represent each node of our CFG as a feature structure, to which we can add constraints.
-We can perform unification (⊔) on such feature structures (for a graphical - matrix - representation of such features, see syntax 2 slides 26+).
+We can perform unification (⊔) on such feature structures (for a graphical - matrix - representation of such features, referred to as Attribute Value Matrix, see syntax 2 slides 26+).

+#### Propagating features from heads (...)

 ## Words, aka terminal symbols, aka Parts Of Speech (POS)